 - Maine's most comprehensive, multidisciplinary team of specialists with expertise in tumors of the central nervous system - including brain and spine

 - The state’s only board-certified neuro-oncologist, Christine Lu-Emerson, M.D.

 - Outstanding neurosurgical expertise that is unparalleled in the state

-- A full complement of leading-edge diagnostic and treatment services for adults and children, many of which are not available any place else in Maine
+- Complete, leading-edge diagnostic and treatment services for adults and children - many of which are not available any place else in Maine

-- Access to novel therapies as part of MMC's ongoing participation in clinical trials - both nationwide cooperative trials and individual pharmaceutical industry trials
+- Access to novel therapies through MMC's ongoing participation in clinical trials - both nationwide cooperative trials and individual pharmaceutical industry trials

 With state-of-the-art technology, our multidisciplinary team has a wealth of diagnostic and treatment resources for patients with brain and spinal tumors:

 - Advanced pre-surgical and intraoperative planning: Our neurosurgeons employ neuro-navigational technology that combines sophisticated imaging techniques and advanced computer software to visualize the brain in three dimensions and determine the precise location of a brain tumor - minimizing risk to surrounding areas of the brain and improving the extent of tumor removal.

 - Stereotactic radio surgery: This procedure allows for precise targeting of brain tumors otherwise unable to be removed with standard operating techniques.

 - Intensity modulated radiation therapy: This technique of radiation treatment allows for higher doses of radiation to the tumor while protecting the surrounding brain tissue.